11A.17 Minnesota supplemental investment fund.

 Subdivision 1.
 Purpose.
 The purpose of the supplemental investment fund is to provide an investment vehicle for the assets of various public retirement plans and funds.
 The fund consists of seven investment accounts: an income share account, a growth share account, an international share account, a money market account, a fixed interest account, a bond market account, and a common stock index account.
 The supplemental investment fund is a continuation of the supplemental retirement fund in existence on January 1, 1980.

 Subd.
 2. Assets.
-The assets of the supplemental investment fund shall consist of the money certified and transmitted to the state board from the participating public retirement plans and funds or from the board of the Minnesota state colleges and universities under section 136F.45.
+The assets of the supplemental investment fund shall consist of the money certified and transmitted to the state board from the participating public retirement plans and funds or from the board of the Minnesota State Colleges and Universities under section 136F.45.
 The assets must be used to purchase investment shares in the investment accounts specified by the plan or fund.
+These accounts must be valued at least on a monthly basis but may be valued more frequently as determined by the State Board of Investment.

 Subd.
 3. Management.
 The supplemental investment fund shall be managed by the state board.